 Choose the right craft for a lower body workout, and you can skip leg day at the gym!

 Stand Up Paddle (SUP) is exactly what you think it means.
 You stand up on a board and paddle your way in the waters of Singapore.
-It’s similar to kayaking, except that you have to do it standing up, and that requires you to have a strong sense of balance and gumption!
+It’s similar to kayaking, except that you have to do it standing up, and that requires you to have a strong sense of balance!

 If you feel that your motivation to hit the gym has declined lately, don’t fret about it.
 Get out of the gym and try these fun outdoor activities instead to shake things up and shape up at the same time.